Roman Sadovsky

 Roman Sadovsky (born May 31, 1999) is a Canadian figure skater and YouTuber.
-Representing Canada, he competed at the 2022 Winter Olympics.
-He is the 2019 NHK Trophy bronze medallist, the 2018 CS Alpen Trophy silver medallist, the 2022 CS Nebelhorn Trophy bronze medalist, the 2020 Canadian national champion, and the 2022 Canadian national silver medallist.
+He is the 2019 NHK Trophy bronze medalist, a six-time ISU Challenger Series medalist (1 gold, 1 silver, 4 bronze), and a two-time Canadian national champion (2020, 2025).
+He also represented Canada at the 2022 Winter Olympics.

-On the junior level, he is the 2014 JGP Czech Republic champion, the 2015 JGP Slovakia champion, the 2016 JGP Estonia silver medallist, and placed 4th at the 2016 Winter Youth Olympics.
+On the junior level, he is a two-time ISU Junior Grand Prix gold medalist and placed fourth at the 2016 Winter Youth Olympics.

 Personal life

 Sadovsky was born on May 31, 1999, in Toronto, Ontario, Canada.
 His parents moved to Canada from Ukraine.
 His idol is Jeffrey Buttle, whom he credits as being the most important inspiration in his skating career; as a boy, Sadovsky wanted to emulate Buttle's skating style.
 After attending Christ The King CES, he continued his education at Bill Crothers Secondary School.

 Career

 Early years

 Sadovsky began learning to skate at the age of five years to play hockey.
 Tracey Wainman started coaching him when he was eight.
 Another early coach was Allen Carson.